Review: Is 7 Days to Die Worth Playing?

 Popularity.

-Despite spending almost a decade in early access, 7 Days to Die has remained consistently popular throughout, with an average active user count of 21k+ users on steam, a number which, as recently as January 2022, reached as higher as 70k following the release of the A20 update.
+Despite spending almost a decade in early access, 7 Days to Die has remained consistently popular throughout, with an average active user count of 21k+ users on Steam, a number which, as recently as January 2022, reached as high as 70k following the release of the A20 update.

 Mega Patches.